danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ## Experiments

 ### Unsupervised clustering
-Because the core of minCUT pooling is an unsupervised loss that does not require labeled data in order to be minimized, we can optimize $$\mathcal{L}_u$$ on its own to test the clustering ability of minCUT.
+Because the core of MinCutPool is an unsupervised loss that does not require labeled data in order to be minimized, we can optimize $$\mathcal{L}_u$$ on its own to test the clustering ability of minCUT.

-A good first test is to check whether the layer is able to cluster a grid (the size of the clusters should be the same), and to isolate communities in a network.
+A good first test is to check whether the layer is able to cluster a grid (the size of the clusters should be the same) and to isolate communities in a network.
 We see in the figure below that minCUT was able to do this perfectly.

 ![Clustering with minCUT pooling](/images/2019-07-25/regular_clustering.png)